alextsvet99/mscp_cases/README.md

 ## steady_rotation_isolated

-This case demonstartes the base case where only trubine rotation is considered.
-The rotaton is implemented using the slidimg mesh interface (AMI in OpenFOAM terms).
+This case demonstrates the base case where only turbine rotation is considered.
+The rotaton is implemented using the sliding mesh interface (AMI in OpenFOAM terms).

 ## overset_meshes

 This case demonstrates the set up of overset meshes.
 Both rotation and surge are included.

+## WIP